nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Preconditions:** The accountant is logged into the Tran$act application.

-**Description:**
+**MSS:**

 1. The accountant enters command to edit a staff member with the relevent details.
 2. The system validates the updated information.
 3. The system saves the updated staff member information in the address book.
+   <br>Use case ends

 **Extensions:**

-- If the input data is invalid or incomplete, the system displays an error message.
+- 2a.
+Input data is invalid
+    - 2a1.
+The system displays an error message.
+      <br>Use case ends

-### Use Case 13: Deleting All Address Book Contacts
+### Use Case 13: Deleting All Address Book Staff Members

 **Actor:** Accountant

 **Preconditions:** The accountant is logged into the Tran$act application.

-**Description:**
+**MSS:**

-1. The accountant selects the option in the menu bar to delete all address book contacts.
+1. The accountant selects the option to delete all address book staff members.
-2. The system permanently deletes all contacts from the address book.
+2. The system permanently deletes all staff members from the address book.
+   <br>Use case ends

 ### Use Case 14: Filtering Transactions